kennethy/rust-lang/ch15/README.md

 # Chapter 15.
 Smart Pointers

 Smart pointers not only act like a pointer, but have additional metadata and capabilities.
+References are pointers that only borrow data, whereas smart pointers own the data they point to.
 They are usually implemented using structs that implement `Deref` and `Drop` traits.

 `Deref` trait allows an instance of the smart pointer struct to behave like a reference, and `Drop` trait allows you to customize the code to run when the smart pointer goes out of scope.

 ## 15.1 Using Box<T> to Point to Data on the Heap

 Box<T> is a pointer stored on the stack, that references data stored in the heap.

+Used when:
+1. have a type whose size is unknown at compile time and you want to use a value of that type in a context that requires an exact size
+2. large amount of data you want to transfer ownership but ensure the data won't be copied when you do so
+3. when you want to own a value and you care only only that it's a type that implements a particular trait rather than being of a specific type.

 ```rust
 let b = Box::new(5);